LokiW-03/comp0197-cw2/README.md

    *   `--pseudo`: boolean, whether to use pseudo mask
    *   `--pseudo_path`: path where pseudo mask is saved
    *   `--verbose`: boolean, whether to print verbose message
-   *   `--collate_contour`: boolean, whether to collapse contour class into foreground
+   *   `--collapse_contour`: boolean, whether to collapse contour class into foreground

 ### Weakly Supervised Model